 Medical organizations are taking advantage of the IoT (Internet of Things) with Medical Devices

 Your medical organization likely implements hundreds to thousands of class 3 medical devices every year.
-From heart monitors to hip implants, these devices are amazing innovations that are extending and improving quality of life.
-These devices come equipped with features like wireless connectivity and remote monitoring which allow for noninvasive adjustments which reduces the cost, risk and frequency of visits for the patient.
+From heart monitors to hip implants, these devices are amazing innovations that are extending and improving the quality of life.
+These devices come equipped with features like wireless connectivity and remote monitoring which allow for noninvasive adjustments which reduce the cost, risk, and frequency of visits for the patient.